Lightstreamer/Lightstreamer-example-StockList-client-dde/README.md

 This project includes a demo client showing integration between [Lightstreamer Java SE Client](http://www.lightstreamer.com/docs/client_javase_api/index.html) and [Dynamic Data Exchange (DDE)](http://en.wikipedia.org/wiki/Dynamic_Data_Exchange) Server for Excel.

 ## Live Demo

 [![screenshot](screen_excel_large.png)](http://demos.lightstreamer.com/Java_DDEDemo_Basic/java-dde-stocklist-demo.zip)<br>
 ###[![](http://demos.lightstreamer.com/site/img/play.png) View live demo](http://demos.lightstreamer.com/Java_DDEDemo_Basic/java-dde-stocklist-demo.zip)<br>
 (download `java-dde-stocklist-demo.zip`; unzip it; launch `start.bat`)<br>
-*To run this demo you must have Java for Windows x86 (32bit) installed.
+*To run this demo you must have a Java version installed in your machine.
 If you don't have Java already installed, please download it from [here] (http://www.oracle.com/technetwork/java/javase/downloads/index.html).<BR/>*

 ## Details

 [Dynamic Data Exchange (DDE)](http://en.wikipedia.org/wiki/Dynamic_Data_Exchange) is a technology for communication between multiple applications under Microsoft Windows, often used for automatically filling a Microsoft Excel spreadsheet with data.<br>
 This Java application is basically a DDE bridge, which injects the real-time updates received from Lightstreamer Server into an Excel spreadsheet.
 The quotes for 30 stock items are managed.<br>

-The application connects to Lightstreamer Server on one side (by leveraging the <b>Java SE Client API for Lightstreamer</b>) and delivers the received data to any DDE-enabled application that is running on the PC on the other side (by leveraging a third-party DDE component for Java).<br>
+The application connects to Lightstreamer Server on one side (by leveraging the <b>Java SE Client API for Lightstreamer</b>) and delivers the received data to any DDE-enabled application that is running on the PC on the other side by leveraging a third-party DDE component for Java ([JDDE by Pretty Tools](http://jdde.pretty-tools.com/)).<br>

 Launch the application, then click on "Start Lightstreamer" to connect to Lightstreamer Server and subscribe to the quotes.
 You will see the update count spinning in the lower margin.
 Now click on "Copy Excel data to clipboard".
 The DDE subscription info will be copied into the clipboard.
 Open an Excel speadsheet and paste the data (CTRL-V).
 The real-time updates will show up on the spreadsheet.<br>